Force over Distance: Chapter 52

 “Fine,” Telford said crisply.
 “Let’s switch modalities.”
 He held out his hand.

-Rush, very deliberately, tucked the stones he was holding into an inner pocket of his military jacket.
+Rush, very deliberately, tucked the stones into his pocket.

 Telford snapped at Rush and opened his hand.